Certificate of Completion of Training (CCT): guidance for GP trainees

 - A minimum of three years (36 months) whole time equivalent of approved training posts.
 Please note that the academic component of an academic training programme cannot contribute to the requisite three years of training

-- At least 12 months whole time equivalent in hospital posts
+- At least 12 months whole time equivalent in a range of hospital posts

 - A minimum of 12 months whole time equivalent in GP posts